PlanktoScope/pallet-segmenter/README.md

 Then, you will need to set up the [`forklift`](https://github.com/PlanktoScope/forklift) tool on your computer.
 Setup instructions are available [here](https://github.com/PlanktoScope/forklift?tab=readme-ov-file#downloadinstall-forklift).
-Note that currently `forklift` is only tested for Linux computers.
+Note that currently `forklift` is only tested for Linux computers, and that Forklift is still an experimental prototype.

 ### Deployment

-The instructions below assume that you are using a version of the `forklift` tool which is greater than or equal to v0.7.0 (but less than v0.8.0, which has not yet been released yet); other versions of the `forklift` tool may behave differently and thus may require different commands than what is described below:
+The instructions below assume that you are using a version of the `forklift` tool which is greater than or equal to v0.7.0 (but less than v0.8.0, which has not been released yet); other versions of the `forklift` tool may behave differently and thus may require different commands than what is described below:

 #### First-time deployment